LesleyDwyer/facial-recognition/README.md

 	RecogniseFace('IMG_name.jpg','featureType', 'classifierName')
 4) It returns the following, for each face in the image, where id is the person's label and x-coordinate and y-coordinate is the location of the face: id	x-coordinate	y-coordinate
+*NOTE: - CNN and SVM-HOG combination can not be run from here, as the CNN and SVM-HOG model files exceeded Github's file limit.

 TO RUN the detectNum function:
 1) Save detectNum.m file to the same folder as the test image or video file.